gmcn/hrjess/wp-content/plugins/block-bad-queries/readme.txt

 * [BBQ Standalone PHP Script](https://perishablepress.com/block-bad-queries/#bbq-php-script)

 So you can check out the Standalone PHP Script for sites that are not running WordPress.

+**Can I use BBQ and 6G/7G Firewall at the same time?**

+__Full question:__ "Except most of the rules overlapping, is it counter productive (site slowing down for example, potential conflicts, bugs) or is there any risks using 6G/7G Firewall + BBQ at the same time?"

+__Answer:__ It's fine to run both BBQ and 6G/7G Firewall at the same time.
+Both firewalls are super fast, so they won't slow things down.
+In other words the two firewalls play well together.
+The only downside is that some of the rules will be redundant, but there should be no negative impact on performance.
+The upside is that you get extra protection when using both, as there are variations in the firewall rules and patterns, etc.

 **Do you offer any other security plugins?**